blackpearl006/blackpearl006.github.io/_projects/neurolight.md

 **NeuroLight** is a comprehensive deep learning pipeline for sex classification from MRI data, built with PyTorch and designed for reproducibility and scalability.
 This page showcases features, project structure, and usage instructions in a visually engaging format.

+This is a beginner-friendly guide to using artificial intelligence with neuroimaging data.
+This tutorial takes you step-by-step through the entire process, starting from loading and understanding MRI data, to building and training deep learning models in PyTorch.
+Along the way, you’ll learn essential AI and machine learning concepts, see how to set up a dataset for training, and explore real-world tasks like classifying brain images.
+With clear explanations and practical examples, this tutorial is designed to make complex ideas easy to understand, helping you get hands-on experience with AI in healthcare applications and giving you the skills to work on exciting neuroimaging projects from start to finish

 ---

 ## 🚀 Feature Showcase